raspberrypilearning/make-crumble-robot-head/en/step_7.md

 This makes the closed mouth the starting state for the robot head.

 NOTE: All servo movements need to be followed by a `wait`{:class="crumblecontrol"} block to give enough time for the servo to complete its movement.
-The time might be very quick but some time is always needed.

 --- /task ---

 --- task ---

-Add a repeat loop, `do 10 times`{:class="crumblecontrol"} to the code and change the number of repeats to 3.
+Add a repeat loop, `do 10 times`{:class="crumblecontrol"}, to the code and change the number of repeats to 3.

 ![Repeat 3 times](images/sequence_repeatLoop.png)